ParinLL/electrolux-dehumidifier-api/README.md

 # Homebridge Electrolux Dehumidifier Plugin

 This Homebridge plugin allows you to control your Electrolux dehumidifier with HomeKit.
-It integrates with the Electrolux API to provide control and monitoring of your dehumidifier.
+It integrates with the Electrolux API to provide basic control of your dehumidifier.

+**Note:** This plugin has only been tested on the Electrolux DEHUMIDIFIER ED2171WA model.

 ## Features

 - Control dehumidifier power (on/off)
-- Set target humidity level (40-60%, in 5% increments)
-- Control fan speed (Low, Medium, High)
-- Toggle Clean Air Mode
-- Monitor current humidity level
 - Auto-renewal of access tokens

 ## Installation